ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hadoop-tutorial-getting-started-with-hdp/tutorial-5.md

 3\.
 Create a Zeppelin Notebook

-Click on a Notebook tab at the top left and hit **Create new note**.
+Click on a Notebook tab at the top left and select **Create new note**.
 Name your notebook `Compute Riskfactor with Spark`.

 ![create_new_notebook](assets/create_new_notebook_hello_hdp_lab4.png)